Competing Ordering Modes in the Distorted Quantum Kagome Material Clinoatacamite Cu$_2$Cl(OH)$_3$

 In agreement with previous results for deuterated clinoatacamite powder~\cite{Lee2007,Kim2008,Wills2008}, our single-crystal neutron diffraction study reveals magnetic reflections below 6.4\,K which are compatible with the magnetic propagation vector $\mathbf{q}_\mathrm{m} = (0, 0, 0)$~\cite{SI}.
-The neutron diffraction experiments were carried out using the Four-Circle Diffractometer D10 of the Institut Laue-Langevin (ILL), France, as well as the Flat-Cone Diffractometer E2~\cite{E2paper} at BER~II of HZB, Germany.
-As displayed in Figs.~\ref{fig:Fig3}(b)--(c), the integrated intensity of the purely magnetic $(0\,0\,1)$ reflection decreases upon an increase of temperature and vanishes when stepping from 6.0 to 6.4\,K, signaling the suppression of the $\mathbf{q}_\mathrm{m} = (0,0,0)$ phase.
-Regarding the magnetic state present at higher temperatures, in Ref.~\cite{Zheng2024}, weak half-integer reflections were found at 7\,K during a neutron diffraction study on deuterated powder, which were indexed with the magnetic propagation vector $\mathbf{q}_\mathrm{m} = (-0.5, 0, 0.5)$.
-We can confirm the presence of corresponding reflections for single crystals from a recent test experiment on D10~\cite{SI,ILL-DATA.EASY-1612}, and we plan to investigate the $\mathbf{q}_\mathrm{m} = (-0.5, 0, 0.5)$ structure in the future.
+Neutron diffraction experiments~\cite{ILL_5-41-1083,ILL_EASY-1612,ILL-5-41-1349} were carried out using the Four-Circle Diffractometer D10 of the Institut Laue-Langevin (ILL), France, as well as the Flat-Cone Diffractometer E2~\cite{E2paper} at HZB, Germany.
+As displayed in Fig.~\ref{fig:Fig3}(c), the integrated intensity of the purely magnetic $(0\,0\,1)$ reflection decreases upon an increase of temperature and vanishes at 6.4(1)\,K, signaling the suppression of the $\mathbf{q}_\mathrm{m} = \mathbf{0}$ state.